isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor.md

+---
+title: Work with the Web Editor
+description: Learn how to Work with the Web Editor
+---

 # Work with the Web Editor {#id181OD0QE05Z}

 AEM Guides comes with an easy-to-use web-based Web Editor for creating and editing structured documents.
 The editor hides all the complexities of the DITA structure from the writer.
 The editor provides a list of DITA elements that a user would usually need to work within a document.